 The B310/A10 ball joint uses a larger diameter taper.
 It will not fit into the B110 steering arm.
 But you need the B310 steering arm anyways to bolt to the strut.
 So use a matched set: ball-joint, steering arm and strut tube.

-B310 and A10 lower control arms are the same part number They are the identical to later 1200 ute control arms Identical to early 1200 control arm except for balljoint bolt pattern
+NOTE: B310 and A10 lower control arms are the same part number.
+They are the identical to later 1200 ute control arms.
+Identical to 1976-1978 120Y arms.
+Same as early 1200 control arm except for balljoint bolt pattern.

 These two parts (steering arm and ball-joint) allow the use of any B310/A10/910/280ZX etc. struts to be fitted to the B110.